-Chart 3 shows cash spending authority.
+Chart 3 shows cash spending authority, another part of the state appropriation.
 Cash spending authority must cover matching funds for both the state and federal loan repayment programs, as well as any cash funds used for the state's portion of loan repayment awards.
-Total cash spending authority was increased when the Federal National Health Service Corps State Loan Repayment Program (NHSC SLRP) grant application was approved, and again when that award was increased.
-It will need to be increased again slightly in order to account for the generous increase to state general funds that occurred in Summer 2021.
+Total cash spending authority has increased in recent years to cover increases in the Federal National Health Service Corps State Loan Repayment Program (NHSC SLRP) budget.
+The amount was increased again to account for increased general funds as part of the state program's budget increase.